christian-schlichtherle/neuron-di/README.md

 When using it standalone, programmers enjoy a simple, yet versatile domain specific language (DSL) for writing self-contained binding definitions.
-Thanks to the (Java or Scala) compiler, self-contained binding definitions alleviate the need for testing them.
+Thanks to the (Java or Scala) compiler, self-contained binding definitions alleviate the need for testing them separately.

-When using Neuron DI embedded, programmers can extend their familiar DI framework with lazy dependency resolution and caching.
+When using Neuron DI embedded, programmers can add lazy dependency resolution and caching to their DI framework of choice.
-Guice users also enjoy extensions to the Guice binding DSL which make it simpler to use, especially for Scala.
+Guice users also enjoy extensions to the Guice binding DSL which make it simpler to use, especially when using Guice with Scala.

 Neuron DI is covered by the [Apache License, Version 2.0].